Overcome Common EDI Implementation Issues by Thinking Bigger

 These days, business productivity and the brand experience your company delivers to stakeholders are only as good as your EDI implementation.
 So it is critical to strategically understand and tactically tackle your EDI issues head-on by not just solving immediate concerns, but thinking ahead to position your business for long-term success.

 Steps to Overcoming EDI Implementation Challenges

-Each company's situation is different, but once you’ve admitted that your B2B integration is broken, and you’ve got specific EDI implementation challenges that your company would benefit from resolving, it’s time to start thinking strategically about what you need your EDI solution to achieve.
+Each company's situation is different, but once you have admitted that your B2B integration is broken and you have specific EDI implementation challenges that your company would benefit from resolving, it is time to start strategically thinking about what you need your EDI solution to achieve.
 But where to begin?

 The first step is to make sure you understand your challenge from a BUSINESS perspective.
 To do so, prioritize your EDI implementation initiative by discussing questions like these:

 - What kind of experience do we aim to deliver?

 - What are our core end-to-end revenue processes (think order-to-cash, procure-to-pay, and load tender-to-invoice), and what are the EDI integration weak spots?

 - What is keeping our supply chain from being as adaptable and agile as possible?

 With some agreement on the business aspects, your team and company can more confidently address tactical challenges, such as:

 Based on our 2023 State of Ecosystem Integration Report, 16% of respondents said that on average, it takes more than one month to onboard a new trading partner.
 Forty-four percent (44%) said it takes between one week and one month.
 So even if your business is fine with those timeframes, what really matters is if your new trading partners find the timeframes acceptable.
 Most likely, your new trading partners have orders they are wanting to place with your business and are waiting for the EDI integration to be complete.